isee4xai/NLPClassifierExplainer/README.md

 The task of this challenge is to provide a better explainer for this type of model.
 There is no specific definition of "better" in this context, we expect the participants to improve the existing solution and provide a different view point and/or different technique to generate clear, concise and precise explanations for the model.

 Targeted audience for the explanations are the field engineers who perform  the installation.
 They need to become confident with the model and consider it as a trusted tool to improve the quality and the efficiency of their work.
-For this, they need to understand how the predictions have been realized and detect any wrong information/incomplete/mislabeled information that have been used by the model in the the predictions.
+For this, they need to understand how the predictions have been realized and detect any wrong/incomplete/mislabeled information that have been used by the model in the the predictions.

 The new explainer must be tested against a test dataset that is provided in this repository (in the file `test_dataset.txt` - the format is one note per line).
 Is is expected that the participants will perform the following